webexone/webexone.github.io/_pages/Admin_flow_Experience.md

 ### Unsupported Flow Activities

-Below core activities are not supported for the outdail voice contacts.
-If we configure these in flow, these activities will fail with Unsupported flow activity reason.
+Below activities are not supported for the outdail voice contacts.
+If we configure these in flow, these activities will fail:

 - Queue Contact Activity
 - QueueToAgent Activity